Sheldon Currie

-Sheldon John Currie CM (born 1934) is a Canadian author, critic and professor emeritus (St. Francis Xavier University).
+Sheldon John Currie CM (born 1934) is a Canadian author, critic and professor emeritus at St. Francis Xavier University.
 His books include The Glace Bay Miners' Museum, The Company Store and Down the Coaltown Road.
 A movie, Margaret's Museum, was based on The Glace Bay Miners' Museum.
 Currie was born in Reserve Mines, Cape Breton as one of five children.